PavlidisLab/AlzMouseModelMeta/README.md

 # AD_mouse_model_project

-AD_mouse_model_project
+Scripts, data and supplementary information for Zhuang et al. "Mega-analysis of gene expression in mouse models of Alzheimer’s disease".

 ## setwd('bin/') to run all the scripts

-## notes: need to install ermineJ to run GO enrichment analysis
+## notes: You need to install ermineJ to run GO enrichment analysis

 ## 1. install all required packages
 `wrappers/install_packages.R`